-Recertification requirements in order to be registered as a certified Diplomate of the ECVECC®.
+Recertification requirements in order to be registered as a certified Diplomate of the ECVECC[®].

-- 1. More than 60% of a "mean" working week (i.e. >24 hours a week) should be spent in activities directly related to ECC; this may include clinical practice, practice management, College duties, teaching or research. - 2.
-All Diplomates must attend the Annual General Meeting of the College, at least twice in the five year recertification period, unless previous dispensation from the College has been granted. - 3.
-At least 100 Credit Points (CP) have to be documented in the 5-year period.
+- More than 60% of a "mean" working week (i.e. >24 hours a week) should be spent in activities directly related to ECC; this may include clinical practice, practice management, College duties, teaching or research.
+The College reserves the right to deny credit points for activities that are not directly related to the specialty of Emergency and Critical Care Medicine. - 2.
+All Diplomates must attend the Annual General Meeting of the College, at least twice in the five year recertification period, unless previous dispensation from the College has been granted. - At least 100 Credit Points (CP) have to be documented in the 5-year period.
 Credit Points may be gained by participation in continuing education, services to the College, publications, presentations, and by supervision of Residents, interns, and nurses (see credit point system below). - 4.
-Two (2) letters of support from senior colleagues or authorities (see appendix 4).
+Personal statement of good standing within the profession by signing a self-declaration form.

-The ECVECC® Recertification Committee provides the standardised form(s) and format for submission of the Diplomate's Recertification Application.
-The forms and guidelines will be published on the ECVECC® website and will be e-mailed by the ECVECC® to certified Diplomates due for recertification each year.
-This form and all associated materials will be due to the Recertification Committee by May 1st of the year of recertification.
+The ECVECC[®] Recertification Committee provides the standardised form(s) and format for submission of the Diplomate's Recertification Application.
+The forms and guidelines will be published on the ECVECC[®] website and will be e-mailed by the ECVECC[®] to certified Diplomates due for recertification each year.
+This form and all associated materials will be due to the Recertification Committee by May 1st of the year of recertification and should be emailed to the Committee as a single PDF form including all required supporting documents.

-Credit points that will be gained in the 5th year after June 1st can be included if documents of evidence are presented to the Recertification Committee before November 1st.
+Credit points that will be gained in the 5th year after May 1st can be included if documents of evidence are presented to the Recertification Committee before November 1st.
 Documents or other evidence submitted after this date will not be considered by the Recertification Committee.
 The Committee holds the right to make reasoned exceptions to the deadline.